openmrs/openmrs-contrib-uicommons/README.md

 function controller() {
 	var vm = this;
-	vm.required = false; //if truthy, input box will be required vm.limitToDrugs = false; //if truthy, component will search only drug concepts vm.isConceptCorrect;	//flag, if current query matches any concept name vm.updateConcept = updateConcept;
+	vm.required = false; //if truthy, input box will be required vm.limitToClass = 'Drug'; //component will search only drug concepts vm.isConceptCorrect;	//flag, if current query matches any concept name vm.updateConcept = updateConcept;
 	//item is object with property "display", which is passed to component at activation (make it empty if there has to be no initial state)